insyri/tpy/.github/CONTRIBUTING.md

 5. Test it to ensure all checks pass. `npm run tests`
 6. Document your changes in JSDoc if needed.
 7. Send in a pull request with an explanation of your changes.

+### Deno

+Coming Soon

+### Logic

+Coming Soon

+### Notes

+Using the [Deno VSCode Extension](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno) and the [TypeScript VSCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript) at the same time disables the Non-Deno TypeScript language server.
+Disable either to use the other.